 - Been bored (you’re not hungry) and decided to eat a “healthy” or “light” snack just to pass the time?

 - Ate dessert on an evening you wouldn’t have otherwise just because the sweet treat was “low in calories” or “sugar-free”?

 If you see yourself in any of these situations and you have hit a plateau on the scale, I have great news for you!

 RELATED POST: How to Eat Better Without Making Yourself CrAzY

 By acknowledging that all calories count and that any food eaten beyond your body’s needs (kale and quinoa included) will lead to weight gain, you’re on your way to seeing some weight loss.

-Now that you’re beginning to gain some clarity on why the scale may not be moving despite your best efforts, it’s time to make a plan.
+Now that you’re beginning to gain some clarity on why the scale may not be moving despite eating clean, it’s time to make a plan.
 Here are 4 simple steps that you can take to begin making progress.